 - A mild November was experienced over much of the west, while the east shivered in substantially colder than average temperatures for the month.

-Figure 2 – Western US 2018 year to date temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).
+Figure 2 – Western US year to date (January-November 2019) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).

-Drought Watch – As winter continues to unfold with the hope for plenty of rain and snowpack development in the mountains, the overall dry conditions for the vast majority of the western US are unfortunately continuing (Figure 3, left panel).
-The current US Drought Monitor shows that the drought footprint has continued its decline as much of the central to eastern US has received enough precipitation to have no widespread drought.
-However, the western US continues to see drought conditions with the main areas of severe to extreme drought over the Four Corners region and the desert southwest with further increases in severity seen in Oregon.
-The longer-term outlook for the US through February shows some changes, especially in the western valleys of the PNW and much of California which will likely see some improvement or complete drought removal in over the next three months.
-However, much of the long-term persistent drought seen in eastern Oregon, Idaho, and the Great Basin is expected to continue (Figure 3, right panel).
-The eastern half of the US is largely free of any current or ongoing drought conditions.
+Drought Watch – The slow start to the wet season in the west has drought conditions remaining in place throughout much of California, Oregon, and the Four Corners region (Figure 3, left panel).
+The current US Drought Monitor shows that the drought footprint has increased slightly with the main areas of concern being in the Four Corners region and the desert southwest along with central Texas and portions of the southeast.
+The longer-term outlook for the US through February shows some changes, especially in the western valleys of the PNW and much of California which will likely see some improvement or complete drought removal over the next three months.
+However, there is some concern for the central coast of California to remain dry over the next three months.
+The Four Corners region and the southeast is expected to see some improvement in drought conditions while central Texas will likely see drought persistent during the winter months (Figure 3, right panel).

 Figure 3 – Current US Drought Monitor and seasonal drought outlook.